ehzhang/parse-entangle/README.md

 This simple server, which exists to only transmit messages via sockets, takes the message and broadcasts it to all other clients that have an alive socket connection.

+With this message now received, clients can patch their data accordingly.

 ### The Message

 The message that allows for insert, update, and destroy is inspired by the DDP Protocol created by Meteor (https://www.meteor.com/ddp).